Build a Line Follower with a Rover and a Webcam

 • stop_robot: Stops the robot’s motion.

-async def stop_robot(robot):
+async def stop_robot(machine):

 """